Malaysian applicants · Republic of Singapore

 Visa overview

 The Employment Pass is Singapore's primary work pass for professionals earning above the qualifying salary.
 Since September 2023, the COMPASS (Complementarity Assessment Framework) points-based system applies to most new EP applications, scoring applicants on salary, qualifications, diversity, and skills bonus criteria.
-The qualifying salary has been raised multiple times — to SGD 5,600 for most sectors and SGD 6,200 for financial services (2025 figures, verify on MOM).
+MOM lists the current lower-bound salary at SGD 5,600 for most sectors and SGD 6,200 for financial services, with higher age-based thresholds and scheduled increases from 1 January 2027.
 EP holders can apply for Permanent Residence after working in Singapore.

 Additional sources